Aetherinox/csf-firewall/docs/docs/install/integrations/abuseipdb.md

 <br />

-Upload one of the scripts provided above to your server and place it in a location of your choice.
-The file may reside anywhere, as you will specify its path in CSF shortly.
-Once in place, ensure the script is executable by applying `+x` execute permissions using one of the commands below:
+Ensure the script is executable by applying `+x` execute permissions using one of the commands below:

 === ":aetherx-axd-command: Perl"